PEACE Partners

 3. Brown University, USA: Inscriptions of Israel/Palestine.
 About 3,000 inscriptions, dating to the 6th century BCE – 7th century CE, from the area of present-day Israel and Palestine.
 Most inscriptions are funerary, but they are not restricted to the Jewish community.

-New partners
+New partners (updated May 2024)

-Starting in May-June 2022 two new databases will join the PEACE portal, both directed by Dr. Sonia Fellous (CNRS/Sorbonne).
+In the coming months two new databases will join the PEACE portal, both directed by Dr. Sonia Fellous (CNRS/Sorbonne).
 The first among these is a database of Jewish medieval inscriptions from France, containing 332 epitaphs.
 The second is a database of ca. 60 Jewish epitaphs from Tunisia, primarily from the cities of Borgel, Nabeul, Sousse and Sfax, dating to the 19th century.

 We plan to establish new collaborations in future years, so that the PEACE portal will provide an encompassing picture of Jewish funerary culture.